The Dick Van Dyke Show: Production

 The Dick Van Dyke Show was filmed before a live audience (one of the few sitcoms at the time to do so) at Desilu-Cahuenga Studios in Hollywood, California, with audience "sweetening" performed in post-production.

 Many of the show's plots were inspired by Reiner's experiences as a writer for Your Show of Shows and Caesar's Hour, both of which starred Sid Caesar.
 Reiner based the character of Rob Petrie on himself, but Rob's egocentric boss Alan Brady is not based on Caesar, but is a combination of the abrasive Milton Berle and Jackie Gleason, according to Reiner.

 Johnny Carson was a finalist for the role of Rob Petrie, but Sheldon Leonard selected Van Dyke based on his Broadway performance in Bye Bye Birdie.

 CBS had intended to cancel Van Dyke after its first season, but Procter & Gamble threatened to pull its advertising from "the network's extremely lucrative daytime lineup" and the show was renewed, keeping its Wednesday night time slot.
-Helped by being the lead-in to The Beverly Hillbillies, the number one show, Van Dyke jumped into the top 10 by the third episode of its second season.
+Helped by having The Beverly Hillbillies, the number one show, as its lead-in, Van Dyke jumped into the top 10 by the third episode of its second season.

 The week of the final broadcast in June 1966, Life magazine reported: "The series is not being killed by the network.
 CBS is drooling to continue this consistent entry in the Nielsen top 20.
 But the five-year-old show decided to retire.
 'We wanted to quit while we were still proud of it,' said Van Dyke."

 In 2019 the show's archives were donated to the National Comedy Center in Jamestown, New York.